atlassian-labs/react-loosely-lazy/docs/getting-started/core-concepts.md

 ```

 ### Lazy
-The lazy phase is the final phase, loading in shortly after the *after paint* phase.
+The lazy phase is similar to [`React.lazy`](https://reactjs.org/docs/code-splitting.html#reactlazy), and loads when the component is rendered.
 It is also the only phase that does not render on the server by default.
 Components declared using [`lazy`](api/lazy) should be reserved for features that become visible through a user interaction (e.g. dropdowns, modals, drawers, etc):

 ```jsx
 import { useState } from 'react';